ricanontherun/short-form/README.md

 # short-form

-A CLI journal for bite sized thoughts
+A command line journal for bite sized thoughts

 ## Installation